Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Cut a new aloe leaf.

-Scrape inner gel from leaf carefully.
+Scrape the inner gel from the leaf carefully.

-Mix gel lightly for smooth texture.
+Mix gel lightly for a smooth texture.

 Use gel directly on inflamed or sunburned skin three times daily.